Skinny Legs Female

 Hypertrophy training is a type of resistance training that focuses on stimulating muscle growth.
 Unlike strength training, which is focused on getting stronger for your size, hypertrophy training is focused on muscle size.
 It’s focused on making you bigger.

 A common mistake is to confuse aerobics with hypertrophy training.
-Aerobics are the follow-along workout programs where you string together a bunch of light exercises, feeling the burn and getting your heart rate up.
+Aerobic programs are follow-along workout routines where you string together a bunch of light exercises, feeling the burn and getting your heart rate up.
 That’s cardio, similar to jogging.
 You can build some muscle that way, but not very much.

 Illustration of a woman doing a goblet squat.